RcDevRIL/cesi_covid_19_tracker/README.md

 * [provider] - The package used to facilitate "State Management" on the application
 * [responsive_builder] - The package used to facilitate building of screen responsive UIs
 * [freezed] - The package used to generate objects used as DTOs for instance
-* [intl] - The package used in this project to format large numbers.
-It can be used for a lot of other interestings things...
+* [intl] - The package used in this project to format large numbers and to handle available languages in the app
 * [flutter_modular] - The package to help structure a flutter project and that gives awesome features such as dynamic route linking (deep linking) :rocket:
+* [url_launcher] - The package used to simplify URL parsing and launching
+* [google_fonts] - The package used to download google fonts in an efficient way (caching system, ...)

 _Test & Dev Dependencies:_
 * [flutter_test] - The Flutter library used to implement unit tests